eslachance/enmap-docs/api.md

 <a name="Enmap+import"></a>

 ### enmap.import(data, overwrite, clear) ⇒ [<code>Enmap</code>](#Enmap)
+Import an existing json export from enmap from a string.
+This data must have been exported from enmap, and must be from a version that's equivalent or lower than where you're importing it.

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: [<code>Enmap</code>](#Enmap) - The enmap with the new data.